-This low level should ensure a minimal risk of allergic reactions from formaldehyde emission from the paint or varnish and represent the "normal level" for indoor air quality.
-It is also well below the odour detection threshold.
+This low level should ensure a minimal risk of allergic reactions from formaldehyde emission from the paint or varnish and represent the "normal level" for indoor air quality, while still make allowance for variations in levels caused by the nature of the presence of the formaldehyde.
+The limit is also well below the odour detection threshold.